anni-hilation/Russian-Roulette-Discord-Bot/README.txt

 Easy = loser gets muted for 5 mins
 Medium = loser gets kicked
 Hard = loser gets banned
+After executing the command 2-10 Players have to type "Me!" in Chat to join.
+"Done." is typed to finish the player-selection.
+Only the person, who ran the command can use "Done.".
+Both "Done." and "Me!" case and symbol sensitive to Prevent accidental Input.
+The Server owner cannot join.

 When using /check_roles the bot measures if there are any roles above it.
 If there are, its going to show an "Error" and prompt you to move the roles below it.